MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **memoAry_used_percentage** - Tells us what percentage of memory was used by the app so we have something to compare, to help us understand the negative performance impact

 - **memory_used** - Tells us how much memory was used by the app so we have something to compare, to help us understand the negative performance impact

+- **peak_memory_usage** - Tells us the largest amount of memory used by the app so we have something to compare, to help us understand the negative performance impact.

+- **scroll_hitch_time_ratio** - Tells us the ratio of the time spent hitching while scrolling on UI, to help us understand the negative UI performance impact.

 ### *Application activity error subtype*